bollu/bollu.github.io/README.md

 But this contradicts the equation $\max{b_2}(g_2, g_2') = g_2' = g_1$ (?)

 #### Sid musings

-- the girls are monotonic filters, where they only allow themselves to match higher.
+> the girls are monotonic filters, where they only allow themselves to match higher.
-  The propogate (in the kmett/propogators sense of the word) information to all lower requests that they will not match.
+> The propogate (in the kmett/propogators sense of the word) information to all
+> lower requests that they will not match.
+The boys are in some kind of atomic
+> write framework with conflict resolution, where a girl allows a boy to "write"
+> into her 'consider this boy' state if the boy is accepted by her filter.

 #### References